xuelinglow/tp/docs/DeveloperGuide.md

 The implementation will include the following key components:

-1. **Parsing User Input**: The application will parse user input to extract values for the target appointment (NRIC, DATE, START_TIME, END_TIME) and optional prefixes for new values such as newnote/, newd/.
+1. **Parsing User Input**: The application will parse user input to extract values for the target appointment (NRIC, DATE, START_TIME) and optional prefixes for new values such as newnote/, newd/.
 2. **Executing Edit Queries**: The application will search through the list of appointments stored in the database and identify the target appointment.
 It will then set the appointment with the new values inputted.
 3. **Presenting Updated Results**: The matched appointments will be presented to the user in a clear and organized manner, displaying relevant details such as the updated appointment time, date, and associated appointment information.

 #### Example Usage Scenario

-1. **Context**: User wants to edit the date of an appointment with a specific NRIC, date, start time and end time.
+1. **Context**: User wants to edit the date of an appointment with a specific NRIC, date, start time.
-2. **User Input**: The user enters the command `editAppt i/ T0123456A d/ 2024-02-20 from/ 11:00 to/ 11:30 newd/ 2024-02-21`.
+2. **User Input**: The user enters the command `editAppt i/ T0123456A d/ 2024-02-20 from/ 11:00 newd/ 2024-02-21`.

 <puml src="diagrams/EditApptSequenceDiagram.puml" alt="EditApptSeqDiag" />

-3. **Parsing**: The application parses the user input and extracts the NRIC (`T0123456A`), date (`2024-02-20`), start time (`11:00`) and end time (`11:30`) criteria for the target appointment.
+3. **Parsing**: The application parses the user input and extracts the NRIC (`T0123456A`), date (`2024-02-20`) and start time (`11:00`) criteria for the target appointment.
 The new date is parsed as (`2024-02-21`).
-4. **Search Execution**: The application searches through the list of appointments and identifies a target appointment that matches the specified NRIC, date, start time and end time criteria.
+4. **Search Execution**: The application searches through the list of appointments and identifies a target appointment that matches the specified NRIC, date and start time criteria.
 5. **Update Execution**: The application sets the target appointment with a new appointment created that has the new values inputted, in this case date (`2024-02-21`).
 6. **Presentation**: The updated appointment is presented to the user as a message, and the upcoming appointments list is updated as well.